YuvalK123/PygameProjects/README.md

 # Pygame Projects
-Repository for all my pygame projects, learnth from tutorial.
+Repository for all my pygame projects, learned from tutorials.

 ## requires pygame module to run projects